Tuck · Comparisons · Tuck vs Baby Monitor Nancy: Cloud Camera

 Verdict

 Nancy is a sensible mid-tier pick if you specifically want a one-time lifetime purchase, are happy with a no-frills nanny cam, and don't need lullabies or AI.
 The Annie family has 4M+ downloads behind it and Nancy inherits that maturity.
-Tuck makes a different bet: skip the lifetime gimmick, give parents a real free monitoring tier, and put the energy into AI features that actually change a 3 AM moment — a lullaby in grandma's voice, a plain-English caption of what's happening in the crib.
+Tuck makes a different bet: a single $14.99/month plan with everything included — a curated lullaby library, a plain-English caption of what's happening in the crib, free family viewers for grandparents and nannies.
 Both are honest products.
 The Bluetooth fallback is the one feature only Tuck offers, and it matters more than its spec-sheet line suggests.

 Get Tuck early access →